popol1991/TableUniter/README.md

 ## Introduction

 TableUniter project has two components:

 1. Identify as many as possible units of measurements from the Web and store them structurely for machine processing;
 2. Given a table in XML format, recognize the unit of each cell in it;

 ## Example

 Given a table as shown below, the ultimate goal of this project is, with the help of other contextual information of the table of course, to recognize that the unit of the first column is millimeter, second kilo-electronvolt, third Kelvin, and forth constant.
+Meantime, data/units.json structurely shows a list of units.

 | Distance (mm) | kT (keV) | T (K) | μ   |
 | ------------- | -------- | ----- | --- |